Last Updated on May 1, 2026 by Bibhu Ranjan Mund, MPH

 - Fermented foods are also introduced in small quantity in food or drinks especially in small children.

-First, use a little and then slowly increase amount.
+First, use a small quantity and then slowly increase amount.

 Common Fermented Foods Used in Diets Worldwide